cloudoperators/greenhouse/docs/architecture/high-level.md

 1) **Central cluster**

     This is the cluster where all of the Greenhouse components are running.
 It is the central point of access for users to interact with the platform.
 The dashboard, Kubernetes API and the operator are all running in this cluster.
-It is possible to share this central cluster between mutliple organizations with an isolation on Kubernetes namespace level.
-This multi-tenancy is part of the reason that the access to the Kubernetes API is limited to the users, so that they can only access those resources required to interact with Greenhouse.
+It is possible to mutliple organizations on one central cluster.
+They are isolated by dedicated Kubernetes Namespaces created for each Organization.
+The Kubernetes API access is limited to the Custom Resource Definitions (CRDs) that are relevant for the Greenhouse platform, such as Organizations, Teams, Clusters, TeamRoleBindings, PluginPresets and more.

     Users of the Greenhouse cloud operations platform, depending on their roles, can perform tasks such as managing Organizations, configuring and using Plugins, monitoring resources, developing custom PluginDefinitions, and conducting audits to ensure compliance with standards.
     Greenhouse's flexibility allows users to efficiently manage cloud infrastructure and applications while tailoring their experience to organizational needs.
-    The configuration and metadata is persisted in Kubernetes custom resource definitions (CRDs), acted upon by the Greenhouse operator and managed in the customer cluster.
+    The configuration and metadata is persisted in Kubernetes custom resource definitions (CRDs), acted upon by the Greenhouse operator and managed in the remote cluster.

 2) **Remote cluster**

-    When referring to a Remote cluster or Customer cluster we are talking about the clusters that are onboarded into Greenhouse.
+    When referring to a remote cluster we are talking about the clusters that are onboarded into Greenhouse.
 Onboarding means that a valid KubeConfig is provided so that the Greenhouse operator can access the cluster and manage the resources in it.
     Managing and operating Kubernetes clusters can be challenging due to the complexity of tasks related to orchestration, scaling, and ensuring high availability in containerized environments.
     By onboarding their Kubernetes clusters into Greenhouse, users can centralize cluster management, streamlining tasks like resource monitoring and access control.
     This integration enhances visibility, simplifies operational tasks, and ensures better compliance, enabling users to efficiently manage and optimize their Kubernetes infrastructure.
-    While the central cluster contains the user configuration and metadata, all workloads of user-selected Plugins are run in the customer cluster and managed by Greenhouse.
+    While the central cluster contains the user configuration and metadata, all workloads of user-selected Plugins are run in the remote cluster and managed by Greenhouse.
+    More information about the Cluster resources can be found [here](../getting-started/core-concepts/clusters.md).

 ## Organizations & Authentication

 The Greenhouse platform is designed to support multiple organizations, each with its own set of users and permissions.
 Each organization can have multiple teams, and each team can have its own set of roles and permissions.
 The Greenhouse API provides a way to manage these organizations, teams, and roles.
 The Organization is a cluster-scoped resource for which a namespace with the same name will be created.
-The members of the organization only have access to the resources in this namespace.
-The Organization CR specifies the IdP that is used to authenticate the users of the organization.
-While Greenhose will automatically provision a set of RBAC roles, it is possible for the organization to create additional roles and bind users to them.
+When creating an Organization an identity provider (IdP) needs to be specified.
+All users in this IdP have read access to the resources in the Organization's namespace.
+Greenhouse will automatically provision a set of RBAC roles, more information can be found [here](../getting-started/core-concepts/organizations.md).
 In order to make the Kubernetes API available for multiple organizations, Greenhouse provides an idproxy build on-top of [dex](https://dexidp.io/), which allows to handle different identity providers (IdP) when authenticating users against the Kubernetes API.

 ```mermaid